heig-vd-dai-course/heig-vd-dai-course/02-slides-git-github-and-markdown/README.md

 ---

 Git uses **branches** to track different versions of the repository.
-The default branch is often called `main` or `master`.
+The default branch is often called `main` (the legacy name was `master`).
 Each branch has a name and a pointer to a commit.
 The pointer is called a **head**.
 The head of the main branch is called `HEAD`.

 Often, when implementing a new feature, a new branch is created.
 This is done by creating a new branch from the main branch.
 The new branch is called a **feature branch**.
 The main branch is called the **target branch**.